What can male discharge from an STI look like?

 stopwatch5 minutes read

-We never want anything coming out of our genitals that we don’t intend.
+We never want anything coming out of our genitals that we do not intend.
 When unprompted discharge enters the picture, it can be a sign that something may be awry with your sexual health.

 If you’re a man and you have some discharge coming out of your genitals, keep reading to find out if it might be caused by an STI.